 Guide to churches in Nafplion, Greece

-A stroll around the old quarters of Nafplion reveals images and religious monuments that are part from the historical past of the town.
-Among them you will meet the holy church of Agios Spyridonas located in front of the small square that was named after the saint.
+A stroll around the old quarters of Nafplion reveals images and religious monuments that are part of the historical past of the town.
+Among them, you will meet the holy church of Agios Spyridonas located in front of the small square that was named after the saint.

-The best preserved church in Nafplion is the church of Agios Andreas, located within the walls of the legendary Palamidi fortress.
+The best-preserved church in Nafplion is the church of Agios Andreas, located within the walls of the legendary Palamidi fortress.
 To access this old monument you need to climb 999 steps.
-The 16th century church of Agios Georgios is the present Metropolis of Nafplion and stands at the center of the town.
-It used to be a Turkish mosque and in 17th century it was adorned with many frescoes.
-In close distance you will find many other churches.
+The 16th-century church of Agios Georgios is the present Metropolis of Nafplion and stands at the center of the town.
+It used to be a Turkish mosque and in the 17th century, it was adorned with many frescoes.
+In a close distance, you will find many other churches.